Ron Morrow was appointed Executive Director – Supervision, effective January 3, 2023.

-Born in Thunder Bay, Ontario, Mr. Morrow received an honours bachelor of arts degree in economics, with a minor in mathematics, from the University of Waterloo in 1991.
-He received a master’s degree in economics from Queen’s University in 1992.
+Born in Thunder Bay, Ontario, Mr. Morrow received an honours bachelor of arts degree in economics, with a minor in mathematics, from the University of Waterloo.
+He also holds a master’s degree in economics from Queen’s University.

 Credit derivatives are a useful tool for lenders who want to reduce their exposure to a particular borrower but are unwilling to sell their claims on that borrower.
 Without actually transferring ownership of the underlying assets, these contracts transfer risk from one counterparty to another.
 Commercial banks are the major participants in this growing market, using these transactions to diversify their portfolios of loans and other risky assets.